#2 From DHM to Product Strategy

 - Exclusive DVD content.
 During the DVD era, Netflix tested exclusive content via “Red Envelope Studios,” but without the economies of scale Netflix has today, the effort failed.

 - Original content.
 Netflix launched its first episodic TV series, “Lilyhammer,” in 2012.
 By 2013, its $100M investment in “House of Cards” delivered a hit.

 - Interactive stories.
 In 2019, After experimenting with children’s “choose your own adventure” videos, Netflix launched an adult branching story movie: Black Mirror’s “Bandersnatch.”
 It’s early days for this experiment, so it’s hard to evaluate its effectiveness.
 We do know, however, that an interactive version of “The Unbreakable Kimmy Schmidt” will launch soon.

-All of the efforts above are motivated by the desire to improve customers’ experience in ways that build a hard to copy, margin-enhancing experience.
-Here’s a quick summary of what worked and what didn’t, along with analysis against the DHM model.
+All of the efforts above are motivated by the desire to improve customers’ experience in ways that build a hard-to-copy, margin-enhancing experience.
+Here’s a quick summary of what worked and what didn’t, along with an analysis of the DHM model.
 (A “check” means it accomplished the goal.)
-Note the strategies that deliver against a combo of delight, hard-to-copy advantage, and margin — these are the ideas that are building substantial long-term value for Netflix.
-The outcome for the ideas at the very bottom — interactive stories and stories enhanced by AR/VR — are unknown at this time.
+Note the strategies that deliver against a combo of delight, hard-to-copy advantage, and margin — these ideas build substantial long-term value for Netflix.
+The outcome of the ideas at the very bottom — interactive stories and stories enhanced by AR/VR — are unknown at this time.